This post may contain affiliate links. Please see our disclosure policy.

 How to use this matcha face mask

-Once a week is enough for most skin types, but always remember to cleanse, tone, and moisturize on your days off.
+Once a week is enough for most skin types, but always remember to cleanse and use a DIY facial toner and homemade face moisturizer on your days off.ย

 Saying this, if you want to use a matcha face mask more frequently and feel your skin would benefit from it, then matcha can be used up to 3 times a week without any known issues.